 Preheat the oven to 425 degrees.

-Start by making the basic pizza dough recipe (or if you prefer, use a store-bought version).
+Start by making the basic pizza dough recipe.
+This was my original pizza dough, but these days I prefer this recipe. (you can also use a store-bought version, but pizza dough making really is so easy!).
 This time I didn’t pre-bake the dough before adding my toppings.
 Split the dough in half and roll onto a jelly-roll pan or baking sheet, lightly dusting with flour to prevent sticking.

 Top raw dough lightly with sauce, then mozzarella, leaving spaces to fill in later with broccoli and ricotta.
 Don’t forget to sprinkle the garlic.

 Place pan on the oven’s middle rack an bake until done, about 12 minutes.